NREL/EnergyPlus/doc/src/docs/InputOutputReference/01c-InputOutputReference.md

 ***Field: Capacity Control  Method***

 This input denotes how the unit’s output is controlled in order to meet zone heating or cooling requirement.
-The choices are ***ConstantFanVariableFlow***, ***CyclingFan***, ***VariableFanVariableFlow*** or ***VariableFanConstantFlow***.
+The choices are ***ConstantFanVariableFlow***, ***CyclingFan***, ***VariableFanVariableFlow***, ***VariableFanConstantFlow***, or ***MultiStageFan***.
 For *ConstantFanVariableFlow*, the fan speed is held constant to produce a fixed air flow rate whenever the unit is scheduled on.
 The hot water or chilled flow rate is varied so that the unit output matches the zone heating or cooling requirement.
 For *CyclingFan*, the fan speed is chosen so that the unit capacity is greater than or equal to the heating / cooling load and the fan is cycled to match unit output with the load.
 For *VariableFanVariableFlow*  both air and water flow rates are varied to match the load.
 For *VariableFanConstantFlow,* the water flow rate is at full flow and the fan speed varies to meet the load.
+For *MultiStageFan* the water flow rate is at full flow when there is load or fully closed when there is no load and the supply air flow rate is varied by varying the fan speed in order to match the load.

+***MultiStageFan:*** for a given load, the fan cycles between speeds when fan speed selected is higher than the minimum speed or the fan cycles on-off when the fan speed selected is the minimum and the fan operating schedule is cycling fan.
+When the fan is operating as a continuous fan, then the fan runs at minimum speed even when there is no load to meet.
+When the speed selected is higher than the minimum speed, then the fan cycles between consecutive speed regardless of the fan operating schdule type.
+The model selects at what fan speed to run depending on cooling or heating load.

 #### Field: Maximum Supply Air Flow Rate